Student Police Cadet Project: Objectives

 The objectives of the Student Police Cadet project are synchronous with the goals of the National Youth Policy of India which seeks to involve youth in the noble work of nation-building.

-SPC training programme
+SPC training program

-SPC training consists of a two-year programme with a focus on developing health and physical fitness, instilling social values, exploring inner capability, and inculcating community living skills within students.
-There are five components of the programme, viz.
+SPC training consists of a two-year program with a focus on developing health and physical fitness, instilling social values, exploring inner capability, and inculcating community living skills within students.
+There are five components of the program, viz.
 Physical (Outdoor) Training, Indoor Training (Study Classes), Field Visits, Practical Training Projects, and Camps.

 Community Projects

 Leadership capabilities of SPCs are strengthened through awareness classes and self-development workshops, and through community activities targeting issues such as road safety, drug and substance abuse, environmental protection, and aspects of law and crime.